NBSB’s Advice on How to Prepare for an SBA Loan

 Loans from the Small Business Administration, SBA, are great solutions for small business owners to start or grow a business.
 With an SBA loan you can obtain working capital for things like seasonal financing, export loans, revolving credit, and refinanced business debt.
 You can finance fixed assets like furniture, real estate, machinery, equipment, and construction or remodels.

-“North Brookfield Savings Bank is a designated Preferred Lender by the Small Business Administration and we help many businesses to obtain the financing they need to start or expand their small business,” said Rick Egan, NBSB Vice President and Senior Commercial Lender.
+“North Brookfield Savings Bank is a designated Preferred Lender by the Small Business Administration and we help many businesses to obtain the financing they need to start or expand their small business,” said Rick Egan, NBSB Senior Vice President / Senior Commercial Lender.
 “We are glad to help business owners meet their goals.
 If they take the right steps and prepare appropriately then we are able to do our best to find the right solution for them.”

 Eligibility requirements for SBA loans can vary from lender to lender and loan to loan but the SBA has some general requirements.
 The business must be officially registered and operate legally, the business must be physically located and operated in the U.S. or its territories, the business owner has invested their own time or money into the business, and the business can’t obtain funds from any other financial lender.

-If you meet those requirements then it’s time to prepare for a talk with lenders.
+If you meet those requirements, then it’s time to prepare for a talk with lenders.
 Here are some SBA recommended preparations to take:

 - What’s your business plan?